Federal Financial Aid Refund & Withdrawal Facts

 Bowling Green State University (BGSU) students who receive federal financial aid and do not complete their classes may be responsible to repay a portion of the aid received according to federal law.
 Student Financial Aid (SFA) is supplying the following information to help you better understand what could happen if you withdraw or stop attending classes before the end of the enrollment period.

 As part of the Higher Education Amendments of 1998, Congress passed new regulations governing what must happen to your federal financial aid if you completely withdraw from your courses during the enrollment period.
 BGSU must calculate how much federal financial aid you have earned if you withdraw or stop attending before completing 60% of the enrollment period.
-Federal financial aid covered under this regulation includes the Federal Pell Grant, Federal SEOG, Federal Direct Subsidized Loan, Federal Direct Unsubsidized Loan, Federal Perkins Loan, and Federal Parent Loan for Undergraduate Students (PLUS).
+Federal financial aid covered under this regulation includes the Federal Pell Grant, Federal SEOG, TEACH Grant, Iraq and Afghanistan Service Grant, Federal Direct Subsidized Loan, Federal Direct Unsubsidized Loan, Federal Direct Parent Loan for Undergraduate Students (PLUS), and Federal Direct Grad PLUS Loan for Graduate Students.

 The following formula is used to determine unearned aid that has to be returned: